-Our curriculum introduces each student to the five sub-fields of chemistry recommended by the Committee on Professional Training of the American Chemical Society.
+Our curriculum introduces each student to the five sub-fields of chemistry recommended by the American Chemical Society Committee on Professional Training (ACS-CPT).
 The Chemistry curriculum incorporates the integration of theory and practice.
 Theory is emphasized in classroom activities while practice is emphasized in the laboratory.
 In some cases, courses tightly integrate the two.
-Every chemistry major completes a core curriculum.
+All chemistry majors complete a core curriculum.
 Depending upon their individual interests, students then select additional study in one of four areas that we call emphases: research, secondary education, biochemistry, or business.